Dollar climbs in Argentina as Macri worries about football violence

 Buenos Aires was still shaking around noon Monday from the weekend's Libertadores Cup fiasco.
 President Mauricio Macri was publicly addressing the issue for the first time at a press conference escorted by Security Minister Patricia Bullrich and Justice Minister Germán Garavano.
-And with the spotlight there, the US dollar creeped back up against the Argentine peso after a two-month nadir, closing at AR$ 39.9 per 1 US dollar at the end of the business day.
+And with the spotlight there, the US dollar crept back up against the Argentine peso after a two-month nadir, closing at AR$ 39.9 per 1 US dollar at the end of the business day.

 Central Bank sources considered that quotation to be between the acceptable floating range and even closer to ther AR$ 36 bottom than to the AR$ 47 ceiling, due to which there was no reason to intervene or even to speak of a crisis of any sort.